Promptly-Technologies-LLC/llm_cost_estimation/README.md

 ## Using the `count_tokens` Function

-The `count_tokens` function in the `llm-cost-estimation` library enables users to count the number of tokens in a string or list of chat messages using the encoding for a specified Large Language Model (LLM).
+The `count_tokens` function in the `llm_cost_estimation` library enables users to count the number of tokens in a string or list of chat messages using the encoding for a specified Large Language Model (LLM).
 It also provides an estimation for the number of tokens a completion might use, under the assumption that the completion will be of similar length to the input prompt or the average length of input messages.

 Please note, this function utilizes the [tiktoken](https://github.com/openai/tiktoken) library, a Python library from OpenAI for counting the number of tokens in a text string without making an API call.
 For more information on how to count tokens in chat messages, you can refer to this [OpenAI Cookbook example](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb).